sara-nl/clouddocs/general-start.markdown

 information on your hard disks are stored in big files on a file server.
 These files are usually called _disk images_ or simply _images_.

-To make starting a virtual machine easier, a _marketplace_ has been provided with disk images which come pre-installed with an operating system.
-The marketplace also contains simple templates with settings to get you started quickly.
+To make starting a virtual machine easier, a _marketplace_ called `AppMarket` has been provided with disk images which come pre-installed with an operating system.
+The AppMarket also contains simple templates with settings to get you started quickly.
 The combination of a pre-installed hard disk and a template is called an _appliance_.

 ## Logging into the HPC Cloud User Interface

 The HPC Cloud User Interface (from now on, UI) is the web site where you manage your VMs, disks and networks.
-After your project is approved, you will receive a username and a password for the UI.
+After you grant access to the HPC Cloud, you will receive a username and a password for the UI.

 You can reach the UI at the following URL: https://ui.hpccloud.surfsara.nl